Media and journalism

 Websites can offer a range of information, for example policy documents and statistics, which may be difficult to find elsewhere.

 There are lots of useful websites freely available, including those run by professional bodies, for example the National Union of Journalists, regulators such as Ofcom and research groups such as BARB.
+The ALCS is a not for profit organisation which collects royalties for authors, journalists and screenwriters.

 With such a wide variety available you need to ensure that the sites you are using are trustworthy.
 We provide guidance on evaluating websites.